Quansight-Labs/quansight-labs-site/posts/2022/02/making-gpus-accessible-to-pydata-ecosystem-via-array-api.md

 image after rescaling it by a constant factor along both dimensions.
 For this demo the rescaling factors were: 0.1, 0.2, 0.4, 0.6, 0.8 and 1.

-#### On AMD GPU:
+**On AMD GPU:**

-This was run on AMD Instinct MI50 32GB with 128 CPU cores.
+This was run on a server with a AMD Instinct MI50 GPU with 32 GB of memory, and a CPU with 64 physical cores.

 ![NumPy cs CuPy AMD](/images/2022/02/numpy_vs_cupy_amd.png)

-#### On NVIDIA GPU:
+**On NVIDIA GPU:**

+This was run on a NVIDIA TITAN RTX GPU with 24 GB of memory, and a CPU with 24 phyiscal cores.

 ![NumPy cs CuPy NVIDIA](/images/2022/02/numpy_vs_cupy_nvidia.png)

-This was run on a NVIDIA TITAN RTX with 24 physical CPU cores.
-The GPU vs CPU plot is what you would
-expect: the computation is faster with CuPy (i.e. on GPU) compared to NumPy (i.e. on CPU) for larger image sizes.
-The computation on GPU is slower than on CPU for image sizes less than **61 x 77**.
+The GPU vs CPU plots show what you would expect: the computation is faster with CuPy (i.e. on GPU) compared to NumPy (i.e. on CPU) for larger image sizes.
+The computation on GPU is slower than on CPU for image sizes less than 61 x 77.
 This is due to the overhead of moving data to the device (GPU), which is significant compared to the time taken for actual computation.
-The larger the image, the longer the computation takes, and hence the less important the data transfer becomes.
+The larger the image, the longer the computation takes, and hence the less important the data transfer becomes and the larger the performance improvement from using a GPU.

 ### Reproducing these results